DamianZaremba/damianzaremba.co.uk/content/_drafts/singles/decoding-arista-ethertype-headers-with-gopacket.markdown

 - Go
 ---

-Using hardware time stamping provides a highly accurate record of when packets where processed by devices, making it perform for TAP aggregation.
+As we [previously discussed](/2017/12/a-look-at-low-cost-tap-aggregation/), using cheap switches to aggregate multiple tap sources gives you a lot of power.

-As we [previously discussed](/2017/12/a-look-at-low-cost-tap-aggregation/), using cheap switches to aggregate multiple tap feeds gives you a lot of power.
+However, given the multiple feeds, how can you measure timing information accurately 1 hop away?

-However, given the multiple feeds, how can you measure timing information 1 hop away?
+Using hardware time stamping provides a highly accurate record of when packets were processed by devices, making it perfect for TAP aggregation.

 Revisiting the 7150 platform
 ----------------------------